 If your iPhone ever takes a powder on you, you can be sure to have all of your contacts securely saved in an email file.
 I even added my iPhone’s contacts to my Gmail contacts so they would be the same.

-If you don’t want to save your contacts as vCards, you can also send yourself a csv file that can be opened in Excel as a list.
-Just change the file extension in the settings section of the My Contacts Backup app.
+If you don’t want to save your contacts as vCards, you can also send yourself a CSV or Excel file that can be opened in Excel as a list.
+Just change the file extension the Export Contact app to either CSV or Excel.

 Of course, you could just continue acting like there is no reason you need to back up your data and then freak out when you don’t know your own mother’s phone number to call her and tell her you’ve lost your phone.